-4.6 Impairment of non-financial assets
+5.7 Impairment of long-term assets

-The carrying amount of non-financial assets except for inventories and deferred tax assets are reviewed at each reporting date to determine whether there is any indication of impairment.
+The carrying amounts of long-term assets except for inventories and deferred tax assets are reviewed at each reporting date to determine whether there is any indication of impairment.
 If any such indication exists, the asset's recoverable amount is estimated.

 The recoverable amount of an asset is estimated for an individual asset.
-Where it is not possible to estimate the recoverable amount of the individual asset, the impairment test is carried out on the cash generating unit (CGU) to which the asset belongs.
+Where it is not possible to estimate the recoverable amount of the individual asset, the impairment test is carried out on the smallest cash generating unit (CGU) to which the asset belongs.

-The recoverable amount of an asset or CGU is the higher of its fair value less cost to sell and its value in use.
+The recoverable amount of an asset or CGU is the higher of its fair value less costs of disposal and its value in use.